After handshakes and concert, G20 seeks 'difficult' consensus

 Police said 196 officers had been injured, 83 protestors temporarily detained and another 19 taken into custody.

-(Writing by Paul Carrel; Editing by Noah Barkin)
+Writing by Paul Carrel; Editing by Noah Barkin

-HAMBURG The final statement from Group of 20 leaders on Saturday exposed a divide between the United States and other G20 members on the Paris accord aimed at combating climate change.